bridget-basiq/developers/content/faq.md

 <accordion-item title="Do you recommend using a subscription or a query for routes?">

 We recommend that you subscribe to route updates, and unsubscribe when a route has reached a final status.
-Be aware that if a route is computed before you subscribe to it, you will not receive any updates.
-To prevent this, query the route once immediately after the subscription.
-If the route is already calculated, unsubscribe.
 For more information, consult our [documentation](/API-Reference/Routes/subscribe-to-route-updates) and [examples](https://examples.chargetrip.com/?id=route).

 </accordion-item>